brunoluiz/brunoluiz.github.io/content/blog/2019/feb/a-guide-to-npm-package-publishing/index.md

 ### Using in local projects through linking

-A simple way to test a new shinny package is through `npm install`.
+A simple way to test the new shinny package is through `npm install`.
 It will work as expected but, if a change is required, a new version has to be published and the project dependency has to be upgraded to use the new one.

 This is unproductive, specially when a package is new and changes happen quite often.
-A way to solve it is through `npm link`: it creates a symbolic link of the package, inside the project `node_modules` folder, where it will use the local version of the module.
+A way to solve it is through `npm link`: it creates a symbolic link inside the project `node_modules` folder, replacing the installed version with the local one.

 In the module folder, run `npm link`, which will enable a global link for it.
 On the project folder, run `npm link <name>`.
-The path `node_modules/<name>` should be a symbolic link to the package now.
-If the module is modified, the projects using it through a link will have the latest version of it.
+If the module is modified, projects using it through a link will have the latest version of it.

-To remove the link, two steps are required.
+After testing it, two steps are required to remove it.
 The first is running `npm unlink --no-save <name>`, which removes the link from the project without touching `package.json`.
 The second is `npm install`, as the module is removed from `node_modules` after unlinking.

-It is not required to remove the global link, specially as it can be used later.
+Removing the global link is not required, specially because it can be used later.
 If still needed, a `npm unlink` in the module folder will do it.

 ## Automate publishing process using CircleCI

-If a package have many people collaborating to it, or the deploy process require extra steps besides publishing it, perhaps an automated setup can improve the workflow.
+If a package have many people collaborating to it, or the deploy process require extra steps besides publishing it, an automated setup can improve the workflow.
 There are plenty of options, such as CircleCI, Travis and GitLab CI.

 On CircleCI Blog there is an [article explaining in details how to do it](https://circleci.com/blog/publishing-npm-packages-using-circleci-2-0/), where: